YWC Frequently Asked Questions

 Click on the registration link on the Young Writers’ Camp information page.

 Enrollment is limited and will be on a first-come, first-served basis.
 As soon as your registration is received, a confirmation email will be sent.
-In early June, you will then receive additional information with specific location information and a mandatory emergency contact form which needs to be completed and returned.
+By mid-May, you will then receive additional information with specific location information and a mandatory emergency contact form which needs to be completed and returned before the start of camp.
 A minimum number of students is needed to run each camp.
 Camps with low enrollment are subject to cancellation and a full refund.

 Additional questions can be directed firstname.lastname@example.org or 530-752-8392.
 Email is the best form of communication as our desk is not staffed full-time.
 If you leave a voicemail, please also leave an email address for response.